Consistency of Oblique Decision Tree and its Boosting and Random Forest: Consistency of ODT

 \section{Consistency of ODT}

-Let us briefly describe our idea for the proof of consistency of ODT, i.e. the consistency of $m_{n,\L}(x)$ as an estimator of $m(x)=\E(Y|X=x), x\in[0,1]$.
-There are three main facts used in the proof.
+Let us briefly describe our idea for the proof of the consistency of ODT, i.e. the consistency of $m_{n,\L}(x)$ as an estimator of $m(x)=\E(Y|X=x), x\in[0,1]^p$.
+In fact, three pieces of facts are used in the proof.
 The first fact is the well-known universal approximation theorem; see, for example, \cite{cybenko1989approximation}.
 Under some mild conditions, function $ m(x) $ can be approximated by a sequence of ridge functions with additive structure, i.e.